SLIPO-EU/aoi-spark/Readme.md

    3. Run by submitting job to Spark cluster e.g: Yarn by: curl -d @app.json -H 'Content-Type: application/json' -X POST ..Cluster_Path/batches

-Notice: aoi-spark is build with Spark Version 2.2.3.
+Notice: aoi-spark is build under Spark Version 2.2.3.
 It is recommended for the Spark cluster to have the same version.

 ### License